strayMat/how_to_select_causal_models/response_to_reviewer.md

 > We thank the reviewer for the thoughful comments and the call for
 > nuance.
 Our first response is that our thoughts did not come out right
 > and that it is not clear, indeed, that R-risk is always the best.
 > Rather, that it is a good default solution.
-We have rewritten parts of
+We have reformulate parts of
-> the paper to convey this nuance better.
+> the paper to convey this nuance better and added the nuance in the
+> conclusion.

 > In addition, the reviewer is correct that factors beyond overlap
 > probably affect which risk is best.
 We have followed the suggestion to